DEADLINES are for admission for the fall semester only:

 The graduate school application is on-line and is available at this link https://graduate.iupui.edu/admissions/apply.html

-1. Personal Statement: Please address the following three items and include headings in your response:
+1. Personal Statement: Please address the following questions and include headings in your response:

 2. Three letters of reference, at least one of which should be from a person who can speak to your academic record and preferably another one from a person who can speak to your museum experience and aptitudes.